How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 • Online presence and responsiveness

-A positive reputation shortens the sales cycle and reduces customer churn after ownership transition.
+A trusted brand shortens the sales cycle and reduces customer churn during ownership transition, which directly increases value.

 Trained Technicians and Management Structure